BPMN-sw-evol/MSGF-hub/README.md

 * Use this information system to apply a traceability framework that facilitates its evolution.
 This framework is based on Java annotations, whose definitions can be found at this [Annotations definitions GitHub Repository](https://github.com/BPMN-sw-evol/Annotations).

-The different components shown in the following architecture are hosted here:
+This mono repository contains the various modules shown in the following architecture:

 ![ArchitecturaDiagram](docs/MSGF-Architecture.png)